Aliases for SHOC2 Gene

 This gene encodes a protein that consists almost entirely of leucine-rich repeats, a domain implicated in protein-protein interactions.
 The protein may function as a scaffold linking RAS to downstream signal transducers in the RAS/ERK MAP kinase signaling cascade.
 Mutations in this gene have been associated with Noonan-like syndrome with loose anagen hair. [provided by RefSeq, May 2010]

 GeneCards Summary for SHOC2 Gene

-SHOC2 (Soc-2 Suppressor Of Clear Homolog (C. Elegans)) is a Protein Coding gene.
-Diseases associated with SHOC2 include noonan-like syndrome with loose anagen hair and leopard syndrome.
-Among its related pathways are EGFR1 Signaling Pathway.
-GO annotations related to this gene include protein phosphatase binding and protein phosphatase regulator activity.
-An important paralog of this gene is MFHAS1.
+SHOC2 (SHOC2 Leucine Rich Repeat Scaffold Protein) is a Protein Coding gene.
+Diseases associated with SHOC2 include Noonan Syndrome-Like Disorder With Loose Anagen Hair 1 and Noonan Syndrome 3.
+Among its related pathways are Ras signaling pathway and MAP Kinase Signaling.
+Gene Ontology (GO) annotations related to this gene include protein phosphatase binding and protein phosphatase regulator activity.
+An important paralog of this gene is LRRD1.

 UniProtKB/Swiss-Prot Summary for SHOC2 Gene

 Regulatory subunit of protein phosphatase 1 (PP1c) that acts as a M-Ras/MRAS effector and participates in MAPK pathway activation.
 Upon M-Ras/MRAS activation, targets PP1c to specifically dephosphorylate the 'Ser-259' inhibitory site of RAF1 kinase and stimulate RAF1 activity at specialized signaling complexes.